german-auxiliary-verbs

 How to Conjugate the 3 Common Auxiliary Verbs

-The above three auxiliary verbs are all irregular.
-What makes a verb regular or irregular is probably a bit out of the scope of what we’re talking about right now, but for our purposes it means that there may not be an intuitive pattern to follow as you conjugate them.
+What makes a verb regular or irregular is probably a bit out of the scope of what we’re talking about right now, but for our purposes, it means that there may not be an intuitive pattern to follow as you conjugate them.
 You kind of just have to memorize and practice the different forms.
 Sorry!

 In my experience, it’s usually best to first look at a chart of all the different conjugations for each tense of a new verb you learn, especially if it’s irregular.

-Conjugations of Common Auxiliaries in das Präsens (simple present tense)
+Conjugations of Common Auxiliaries in das Präsens

-Conjugations of Common Auxiliaries in Präteritum (simple past tense)
+Conjugations of Common Auxiliaries in das Präteritum

-As you can see, haben and werden are a little bit easier to handle than sein.
 Unfortunately, sein is one of the weirdest verbs to conjugate, and it’s one of the most used verbs in the language, which is why you see a lot of it as a beginner German speaker.
+But you’ll get used to it pretty quick!

 When Do You Use the 6 Modal Auxiliary Verbs?